 - How can you be sure you’re choosing the right one?

 - Will partnering with an outsourced sales provider really impact your top and bottom line?

 - And once you select a sales partner, how can you be sure you’re getting the most out of the relationship?

-Consider the following do’s and don’ts to make sure you select the sales solution provider that best fits your needs, and starts building revenue.
+First, we go over the outsourced sales definitions, what and how to outsource, when sales outsourcing makes sense, and when it doesn’t.
+Then we go into our tips to make sure you select the sales solution provider that best fits your needs, and starts building revenue.

 1) DO place more emphasis on capabilities than cost.